 Some of the notable portrait painting artists and painters during this era were Basawan, who worked on the illustrations and portrait paintings of Akbarnama.
 Manohar Das, son of Basawan who worked in the service of Jahangir, Govardhan who worked on the illustrations of Baburnama, and Bishandas who worked in the reign of Jahangir and was sent to Persia to work on the portrait painting of Shah Abbas I of Persia.
 Other notable artists from the Mughal period were Abu al-Hasan and Daulat.

 Alongside Mughal style paintings several other styles of painting developed in conjunction with and along with Mughal paintings.
-Prominent among them are Deccan painting, Rajput Painting, Pahari painting, Malwa & Jaunpur style, Mysore painting, Tanjore painting, and Pattachitra and Madhubani painting style.
+Prominent among them are Deccan painting, Rajput Painting, Pahari paintings, Malwa & Jaunpur styles, Mysore paintings, Tanjore paintings, and Pattachitra and Madhubani painting styles.

 Modern Era (AD 1750 AD present)

 The period after AD 1750 till the present is generally accepted as the modern era.
 Keeping with the age of the times, art and paintings also progressed taking inspiration from the Early Modern art movements.
 Several styles of painting developed during this era and continue to develop to this day.

 Neo-Classicism was an art and cultural movement which began in the early 1760s, inspired by the classical antiquity period between the 8th century and 6th century when the interlocking Greco-Roman civilization of Greece and Rome were at their peak.

 In the backdrop of the Age of Enlightenment, the rediscovery and revival of the Greco-Roman style of art and painting were mainly due to the pioneering efforts of Johann Joachim Winckelmann, considered by many as the father of modern archaeology and father of Art history.
 His book History of Ancient Art, one of the earliest books written in German has become a classic in European literature.